uekemike/CodeQuiz/README.md

 For each question, if the user clicks the correct answer, their score will increment.

-Once the timer ends OR all the questions have been displayed, the screen will display the "Game over" message.
+Once the timer ends OR all the questions have been displayed, the screen will display the "Game over" message and a Form is Displayed

+Input your name and click on Show scores to see your high scores